Denise Voïta: Biography

-produced around thirty tapestry cartoons rom 1961 to 1986.
+produced around thirty tapestry cartoons from 1961 to 1986.
 Voïta participated in the Lausanne International Biennial of Tapestry in 1962 and 1987 and was a founding member of the Groupe des cartonniers-lissiers romands in 1967.
 She exhibited with the Collège vaudois des artistes concrets and the group of contemporary engravers L'Epreuve, and carried out several official commissions for public places.
 From 1975, Voïta lived in Lausanne and Annay-sur-Serein, France.

 In 2002, Voïta was awarded the Grand Prix of the Fondation Vaudoise pour la Culture.
 She died on 11 April 2008 in Lausanne, aged 80.